 Effective generation of energy from renewable energy sources (RES, Renewable Energy Sources) is one of the most important aspects of sustainable development, which brings positive environmental and energy consequences.
-The increase in the share of RES in the global energy sector has successively led to improved efficiency and savings of non-renewable raw materials, environmental improvements, as well as a significant reduction in organic waste from various industries, thanks to agricultural biogas plants that enable safe disposal of the waste and extraction of green energy (Muras 2010).
+The increase in the share of RES in the global energy sector has successively led to improved efficiency and savings of non-renewable raw materials, environmental improvements, as well as a significant reduction in organic waste from various industries, thanks to agricultural biogas plants that enable safe disposal of the waste and extraction of green energy (MURAS 2010).
 Table 1 presents the electricity yield in Poland from different generation sources in 2020-2022, according to the National Power System (KSE) 2022 report.

-Table 1.
-Structure of installed capacity in MW, prepared on the basis of the National Power System (KSE) 2022 report nJWCD - power of generating facilities that are not centrally dispatched by the transmission system operator which are the core of the Polish energy sector, continue to be of great importance.
+When analysing the values in Table 1, one can observe a significant dominance of commercial power plants, whose share has been increasing slightly over the years.
+Coal-fired power plants, which are the core of the Polish energy sector, continue to be of great importance.
 However, an important aspect is the huge increase in energy generation from renewable sources.
 In 2020, the value of installed capacity based on RES was 10,229 MW, already in 2021 this value increased by more than half, while in 2022 the amount of energy produced from this sector was 21,578 MW.
-Such a significant increase in the share of RES should be considered as revolutionary in relation to conditions in Poland.
-Therefore, one can predict that this value will grow, which is related to the increasing interest in new investment opportunities, the growing demand for electricity and the discovery and development of new efficient technologies.
+Such a significant increase in the share of RES should be considered as revolutionary